Weeks Medical Center

 - Position Summary

-- Current registered nurse license in the State of New Hampshire.
+- Current RN license in the State of New Hampshire.

-- Excellent interpersonal skills, conflict management and time management skills required.
+- Excellent interpersonal communication skills and organizational skills required.

-- PALS and MOAB required within one year of hire.
+- PALS required within one year of hire.

 - Essential Functions of the Job